-No. The Form 2555 (or 2555-EZ), Schedule C, and Form W-2 are merely attachments and do not relieve you of the requirement to file a Form 1040 to show the sources of income reported and the exclusions or deductions claimed.
+No. The Form 2555 (or 2555-EZ), Schedule C, and Form W-2 are merely attachments and do not relieve you of the requirement to file a Form 1040 to show the sources of income reported and the exclusions or deductions claimed

-12) On Form 2350, Application for Extension of Time to File U.S. Income Tax Return, which I filed for my 1995 tax year, I stated that I would qualify under the physical presence test.
+12) On Form 2350, Application for Extension of Time to File U.S. Income Tax Return, I stated that I would qualify under the physical presence test.
 If I qualify under the bona fide residence test, can I file my return on that basis?